vex-labs/vex-contract/README.md

 - **other_team_total_bets: U128** Total bets on the non-selected team in USDC, this includes initial weightings.
 - **bet_amount: U128** The bet amount in USDC for the bet.

-Returns the potential winnings in USDC for a bet
+Returns the potential winnings in USDC for a bet.

 ### format_match